lonycell/grafana.v7/docs/sources/http_api/user.md

 `POST /api/users/:userId/using/:organizationId`

 Switch user context to the given organization.
-Requires basic authentication and that the authenticated user is a Grafana Admin.
+Requires basic authentication and that the authenticated user is a ThingSPIN Admin.

 **Example Request**: